nakshay/DepInjector/README.md

 # DepInjector
 Simple Dependency Injection System in Java

 work in progress!

-API may change in future
+API may change in future.